 The City will use a variety of channels to inform Calgarians when snow route parking restrictions are in effect and when they are lifted.

 Still have questions?
 Visit our FAQ page for more information on how Snow Route parking bans work.

-Help City crews keep our streets clear and safe during the snowy season by obeying Snow Route Parking Bans.
-Parking will be temporarily restricted on designated “Snow Routes” for up to 72 hours following a declaration of a Snow Event by The City.
+Help City crews keep our streets clear and safe during the snowy season by obeying snow route parking bans.
+Parking will be temporarily restricted on designated snow routes for up to 72 hours following a declaration of a snow ban by The City.